-If the game detects 0KB of SRAM, this screen will pop up.
-Normally, the cartridge has 2KB of SRAM, but this anti-piracy routine will not be executed if this amount is increased (the typical anti-piracy routine of video games).
-Game Genie code 6D60-4F0F will make this always appear, regardless of whether the cartridge passes the SRAM check.
-The background is the same as when the game detects an incorrect region.
+If the game detects 0KB of SRAM, this test is failed.
+Normally, the cartridge has 2KB of SRAM, but this anti-piracy routine will not be executed if this amount is increased (the typical anti-piracy routine in SNES games).

 Present at 3F0000 in all versions of the ROM.